denis1011101/SportNotifyBot/README.md

 ## Features

 - Fetches football, basketball, hockey, tennis and other sports matches data
-- Tennis matches are parsed from flashscore.com for better accuracy
+- Tennis matches are prioritized and parsed from Flashscore for better accuracy
 - Formats data with proper HTML for Telegram (bold, italic)
+- Smart message length management:
+- If message is too large, tennis data is limited to 10 matches
+- Remaining space is used for other sports data
 - Handles message length limitations (max 4096 characters)
 - Provides proper error handling for network issues
 - Customizable HTTP headers to avoid blocking
+- Automatic Chrome/Chromium browser detection for Flashscore parsing

+## Structure

+The gem is organized into several components:

+- **Parsers**: Contains specialized parsers for different sports websites
+    - FlashscoreParser: Parses tennis data from Flashscore
+    - SportsRuParser: Parses various sports data from Sports.ru
+- **MessageBuilder**: Builds the message from different data sources
+- **MessageFormatter**: Handles message formatting and truncation
+- **TelegramSender**: Sends the formatted message to Telegram

 ## Development